Parchive

 sign

-Lost Dauphin Park is the site of Eleazer Williams' homestead. road up hill
+[+] Lost Dauphin Park is located on Lost Dauphin Road along the Fox River in Lawrence.
+It lies within the site of Eleazer Williams' homestead.

 [+] The old park road to the top of the hill, 2005.